tot-ra/clarifai-docusaurus/README.md

 - index images & PDFs to have visual search built-in
 - have fallback to local text search
 - have RAG, so that search could answer questions
+- have CI example to have reindexing working automatically

 ## Installation
 1. After having docusaurus installed, add `src/theme/SearchBar.js` to render results.
 This component should make requests to your locally running search service `proxy-search.js` (replace `localhost:5000` with real production url you will host)